afnleaf/hqmons/README.md

 Or we can rename the files and then create bindings to the route based on the filename minus the extension Or we can make the extension add .png with the routes being .png

+We decided to do the csv method.

+Current issue: Conflicting routes or too many routes?

+We checked /pikachu and /pikachu-starter, that works

+too many? seems like we hit a limit at 996 routes why?
 ```